 In connection with the Series A preferred stock financing of Kinnjiu, contributions from noncontrolling interest members totaled \$35.0 million.
-Such noncontrolling interest members are also investors or affiliates of investors in the Company and have representatives that serve on both the Company's board of directors and the board of directors of Kinnjiu.
+Such noncontrolling interest members were also investors or affiliates of investors in the Company and had representatives that serve on both the Company's board of directors and the board of directors of Kinnjiu.
+The shares held by Series A investors were subsequently acquired by the Company as discussed in Note 11.